kubeflow/website/content/en/docs/distributions/gke/pipelines/preemptible.md

 This guide assumes that you have already deployed Kubeflow Pipelines.
 If not, follow the guide to [deploying Kubeflow on Google Cloud](/docs/gke/deploy/).

+## Before you start

+The variables defined in this page can be found in [gcp-blueprint/kubeflow/env.sh](https://github.com/kubeflow/gcp-blueprints/blob/master/kubeflow/env.sh).
+They are the same value as you set based on your [Kubeflow deployment](/docs/distributions/gke/deploy/deploy-cli/#environment-variables).

 ## Using preemptible VMs with Kubeflow Pipelines

 In summary, the steps to schedule a pipeline to run on [preemptible